Admin Password Reset

 In your web vault, open your organization.

-Hover over the user whose master password you want to reset, select the gear dropdown, and choose Reset Password:
+For the member whose master password you want to reset, use the Options menu to select Reset password:

 On the reset password window, create a New Password for the user.
 If your organization has enabled the master password requirements policy, you will need to create a password that meets the implemented requirements (for example, min. eight characters, contains numbers):